Monday, December 26, 2022

 A Closer Look At Edwin B. Willis

 If you read the credits to any MGM film, you are bound to see the regulars; Cedric Gibbons, Arthur Freed, Adrian.
 Keep looking, and one of these titles belongs to Edwin B. Willis.
-With over 600 films under his belt and one of the busiest set designers for M-G-M during it's heyday, Willis decorated the sets of some of Hollywood's top films.
+With over 600 films under his belt, and one of the busiest set designers for MGM during its prime, Willis decorated the sets of some of Hollywood's top films.

 The Women 1939